-Pasta sauce has consistently been a best seller on Amazon, for this Italian food company.
+For Barilla, pasta sauce has consistently been a best seller on Amazon.
 While that’s great news on the sales side, packaging costs, both material and labor, were significant and needed to be reduced.
-As e-commerce sales grew over the last several years, the packaging costs took a hit, requiring the company’s packaging engineers to think differently.
+As e-commerce sales grew over the last several years, the packaging costs took a hit, requiring Barilla’s packaging engineers to think differently, but more importantly to align with their Good for You, Good for the Planet goal.
 Their challenge was to find packaging that would protect multiple jars of pasta sauce, meet Amazon’s Frustration-Free Packaging standards, and pass the rigorous ISTA® 6A testing standards.

 Phase 1 – An Origami of Corrugate Inserts

-Following their company’s commitment to sustainable practices, it chose to use 100% recyclable corrugate packaging to protect their pasta jar shipments.
-While that solution satisfied their sustainability goal, the packaging cost was a hit to their bottom line.
+Following their company’s commitment of ‘Good for You, Good for the Planet’, Barilla chose to use 100% recyclable corrugate packaging to protect their pasta jar shipments.
+While that solution satisfied their sustainability goal, it was unsustainable in terms of operations.
 The problem was two-fold.
 Material costs were high because the corrugate insert consisted of 7 – 8 pieces to adequately protect and pass the Amazon ISTA 6A Packaging test of the multi-jar pack.
-The second issue was the labor that was required to fold and position the inserts and jars within the package.
+The second issue was the labor required to fold and position the inserts and jars within the package.

 “One of the biggest benefits of the molded fiber solution is the labor savings, commented Rob Swannell, General Manager – Fiber Interior Packaging.
 “It’s a drop and go solution where the pasta jars can be placed in the inserts within a few seconds.
 There’s no extra materials or configuring.”

 On average, an e-commerce package receives 20-30 touches, so packaging must keep contents from shifting, especially in the case of glass pasta jars, which could break if not packaged correctly.